The busiest, most stressful — and most profitable — time of the year to be an eCommerce business owner is fast approaching.

 You can either upload a CSV file, import from Mailchimp, and even include your customer Lifetime Value (LTV) to create lookalikes even more closely matched to your current customers.

-To define this audience you'll need Facebook Pixel installed on your store
+To define this audience you'll need Facebook Pixel installed on your store.
+It uses traffic data from your store to track customers and show them targeted ads.

 Note: don't worry, you can still do a lot without Facebook Pixel, but if you want to target even more potential customers we have a post on how to install it!